AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 ![revertinheritance](assets/revertinheritance.png)

-If required, select **[!UICONTROL Synchronize The Page After Reverting Inheritance]**.
+If necessary, select **[!UICONTROL Synchronize The Page After Reverting Inheritance]**.
 Select this option to synchronize the entire inteactive communication.
 If you do not select this option only the relevant target area gets synchronized on reinstating the inheritance.

 Tap **[!UICONTROL Yes]**.